Import Panos (Public Beta)

 3. Follow on-screen instructions in the Manual Align Panos wizard.

-When you receive an email from Cupix that your 3D tour is created, it’s time to arrange pano positions and finalize the 3D tour.
+After receiving an email from Cupix that the 3D tour has been created, access the workspace to arrange pano positions and finalize the 3D tour.

-In case that you have uploaded a JSON file together (as long as the file is correctly formatted), all panos are grouped into sections, positioned and oriented as described in the file.
-And so you are done creating a 3D tour.
+If you also uploaded a correctly formatted JSON file, all panos are grouped into sections, and each pano is positioned and oriented as described in the file.
+No further arrangements of the panos are necessary.

-In case that you haven’t uploaded a JSON file, but you know coordinates of pano photos, use pano arrangement functionalities in the Layout tab.
+If you did not upload a JSON file but know the coordinates of each pano, use the pano arrangement functionalities in the Layout tab to position each photo.